opencog/opencog/opencog/openpsi/README.md

                 (demand-goal))
     ```
     An ImplicationLink was choosen because it allows PLN to be employed
-    to perform reasoning in the face of uncertan contexts.
+    to perform reasoning in the face of uncertain contexts.
   * The function `psi-rule` that is defined [here](main.scm).
 Is to be used
     in adding new rules.

 2. Context:
-  * The context must be in the form of a set of predicates, i.e. when
+  * The context part of the rule must be a set of predicates, i.e. atoms
+    that can be evaluated, and, when evaluated, return TRUE_TV or
-    evaluated, these return true/false to indicate if the context
+    FALSE_TV to indicate if the rule's action can be applied.
-    applies.
-A conjunction is taken, so that the action is performed
+    A boolean conjunction is taken, so that the action is performed
     only if the entire context applies.

 3. Action:
-  * An action is an `ExecutionOutputLink` or any atom that could be
-    executed by running `(cog-execute! your-action)`.
-An action is the
-    means for interacting with the atomspace or other systems.

-XXX FIXME the action should be TV-valued, e.g. should probobably be
-wrapped inside a TrueLink.
-That is because the SequentaialAndLink
-assumes that all of its elements are evaluatable; i.e. are TV-valued.
-Either that, or we need some other mechanism for grabbing the TV
-from the resulting execution of the action.

-Note also: the SequentialAnd is used instead of AndLink, because the
-AndLink is an unordered link, and thus cannot distinguish its first
-and second elements!
+  * The action part of the rule will be evaluated if the context part
+    of the rule evaluated to TRUE_TV, i.e. if the rule is applicable
+    to that context.
+The action can be any evaluatable atom; the intent
+    is that the action will alter the atomspace, or send messages to
+    some external system.

-4. Goal/Demand-goal:
+4. Goal:
-  * A goal is an `EvaluationLink` or any atom that could be evaluated by
-    running `(cog-evaluate! your-goal)`.
-The goal indicates the degree
+  * The goal indicates the degree to which the action, if taken, can
-    to which the action, if taken, can satisfy the demand or meet the goal.
+    satisfy the demand or meet the goal.
+It can be any atom that,
+    when evaluated, returns a truth value.

 5. Demand:
   * A demand is collection of state that must be maximized during